What is the Fortnite Player count in 2022?

-At certain times over the three-and-a-bit years it has been around, Fortnite has had a pretty impressive player base.
-A lot of players wonder about the size of the Fortnite player count.
+Fortnite has had a huge impact on the gaming industry, setting trends in games and becoming a general media hit, even being called the first metaverse.
+Along with this impact, it has had a pretty impressive player base.
+However, this has fluctuated from time to time.
+A lot of people wonder about the exact size of the Fortnite player count.
 It seems like the game is incredibly popular, although there’s often a feeling that it is past its peak.

 Most game developers rarely release this kind of information.
-There is an exception to this though, every now again Fortnite releases some very specific data on the Fortnite player base.
+There is an exception to this though, every now again Epic release some very specific and selective data on the Fortnite player base.
 This is typically when the player base or active players reaches some kind of all-time high.
-We can figure out a bit of a picture of the player count from this data and some other sources.
+If there’s something to brag about.
+We can figure use this selective information to see is the Fortnite player count dropping, and its overall count.
+With some outside information, we can even look at demographics and how much of the player count of Fortnite are kids.
+While it is sometimes decreasing, the Fortnite player count in 2022 is still impressive.
+It seems that new highs are still being consistently hit too.

 How Many People Play Fortnite?

 Epic Games doesn’t give entirely frequent or accurate pictures of how many people play Fortnite.
-We do have some metrics and measurements though.
+We do have some metrics and measurements though for how many active players Fortnite has though.

 The first is the total amount of active accounts.
-We know that Fortnite had over 125 million players within a year or its release.
-It also seems that the total number of registered numbers is up to 350 million registered users.
-That is around 4% of the world’s population.
-Something about that fact probably doesn’t seem right though, does it?
-That’s because registered users is a pretty problematic measure of Fortnite’s number of players.
+We know that Fortnite had over 125 million players within a year of its release.
+It also seems that the total number of registered numbers is over 250 million, it passed that milestone in early 2020.
+However, that’s just raw account numbers.
+It doesn’t mean that every account is unique.
+People have two accounts and a number of accounts over on iOS can’t even access the game anymore.

 Even among big figures in Fortnite like the best Fortnite streamers or the top Fortnite pro players, have operated quite a few accounts under their own name.
-It might be against the rules, but those are pretty brazenly flouted.
+It might be against the rules, but that rule-breaking can be pretty brazenly flouted.
 Some players even start up a new account frequently to have a quick match with a lobby full of bots to practice.
-So registered users isn’t a particularly helpful measure of how many people are actually playing.
+So registered users aren’t a particularly helpful measure of how many people are actually playing.

 Demographics – How much of the Player Count in Fortnite are Kids?

 While we don’t know the exact player count number, we do know a little more about the demographics involved.
 In 2018, 62.7% of Fortnite players were under 24, with 22.5% being between 25 and 34.
 The remaining portion was over 35, giving a particular weighting to the games’ player base.
-So we can say that a large portion of the Fortnite player base are pretty young.
+So, we can say that a large portion of the Fortnite player base is pretty young.

 How Many People Are Playing Fortnite Right Now?